 General Background and YouTube Journey

-My interest in filmmaking also started to develop around the same time I got my first skateboard.
-YouTube videos peaked my interest initially, with channels like "Braile" who looked like they were just having a great time made 8 year old me beg my parents for months until I got my first skateboard.
+My interest in filmmaking started to develop around the same time I got my first skateboard.
+It was YouTube videos themselves that initially peaked my interest in skateboarding.
+Channels like "Braile" showed a bunch of friends just having a great time skating.
+This made my 8-year-old self beg for months until my parents let me get my first skateboard.

-I continued to watch those channels that had initially gotten me into skateboarding, learning from their trick tutorials, and practicing the steps they laid out in my driveway.
+I continued to watch those channels that had initially gotten me into skateboarding, learning from their trick tutorials, and practicing each step meticulously in my driveway.
 After I got an iPod, I started using the video functions, filming my own practice to analyze my technique and to track progress.
 Eventually I started combining different videos that I took, putting them together into a highlight reel of sorts using iMovie.
 As my skateboarding progressed, so did my filmmaking.
-Constantly experimenting w/ different angles, different editing styles, and slowly adding in sound design allowed for my video creation to branch out into other areas of my life.
+Constantly experimenting w/ different angles, different editing styles, and slowly adding in music allowed for my video creation to branch out into other areas of my life.

 With these skills developing, I started taking other videos of things I was doing, editing them into a final product to share with my family and friends.
-At the time, all I wanted to do was be a YouTuber like the people I religiously watched, but my parents worried that it wasn't safe and didn't allow it.
+At the time, all I wanted to do was be a YouTuber like the people I religiously watched, but my parents worried that it wasn't safe to be putting yourself out onto the internet and didn't allow it.

 Fast forward five years, I was still regularly making videos and my skateboarding had progressed significantly.
 One day I just realized that these two hobbies, that had worked hand in hand for so many years, could come together for other people to enjoy.